China fines former NBA star Lin over quarantine comments

 Lin, who plays for the Loong Lions Basketball Club, made “inappropriate remarks about quarantine hotel-related facilities” where the team stayed Wednesday ahead of a game, the China Basketball Association announced.
 It said that “caused adverse effects on the league and the competition area.”

-The ruling Communist Party is trying to crush criticism of the human cost and disruption of its “zero-COVID” strategy, which has confined millions of people to their homes.
-Protesters have been detained and photos and videos of events deleted from Chinese social media.
-Police fanned out across Shanghai, Beijing and other cities to try to prevent additional protests.

-The CBA gave no details of Lin’s comments and there was no sign of them on his account on the popular Sina Weibo platform.
+The association gave no details of Lin’s comments and there was no sign of them on his account on the popular Sina Weibo social media platform.

-The Shanghai news outlet The Paper reported Lin posted a video complaining about hotel workout facilities in the city of Zhuji, south of Shanghai in Zhejiang province, ahead of games next week.
+The Shanghai news outlet The Paper reported Lin posted a video complaining about hotel workout facilities ahead of games next week in Zhuji, a city south of Shanghai in Zhejiang province.

 “Can you believe this is a weight room?”
 Lin was quoted as saying.
 “What kind of garbage is this?”
 The Paper said the video was deleted after “the situation was clarified” that the hotel was only for a brief stay required by regulations.

-A representative of Vision China Entertainment, which says on its website it represents Lin, didn’t immediately respond to a request for comment.
-Phone calls to Loong Lions Basketball Club headquarters in the southern city of Guangzhou weren’t answered.
+A representative of Vision China Entertainment, which says on its website it represents Lin, didn’t respond to a request for comment.
+Phone calls to Loong Lions headquarters in the southern city of Guangzhou weren’t answered.

-Lin, born in California to parents from Taiwan, was the first NBA player of Chinese or Taiwanese descent.
+Lin, born in California to parents from Taiwan, was the first American of Chinese or Taiwanese descent to play in the NBA.

 On Friday, there were no signs of more protests.